rezamarzban/electromagnetic/V/README.md

 ### Verification

-The accuracy of these formulas is verified by same simulation results in `Altair FEKO`.
+The accuracy of these formulas and codes is verified by same simulation results in `Altair FEKO`.